-What is known is that by 1790 John Sich purchased the Lamb Brewery from a group of people includithat the two families sealed their business dealings through marriage.
+What is known is that by 1790 John Sich purchased the Lamb Brewery from a group of people including the Thrale family who continued to operate a substantial brewery in Southwark.
+Later Sichs had Thrale in their names, indicating that the two families sealed their business dealings through marriage.

 This partnership was renewed for another 20 years in 1840.
 Records of 1867 show that a mortgage was taken out on the stables, brewery yard, dray shed, orchards and mill-house.
 With the death of Henry Sich in 1869 another partnership was set up valued at £14,174.17s.5d by William Thrale Sich, Francis Sich, and Arthur John Sich.
 In 1888 Alexander John Sich, wine merchant of the Adelphi, brother of William and Francis, joined the partnership.

-Later that year Sich became a limited company, Sich & Co Ltd, as the business’s presumed expansion required new capital.
+Later that year Sich became a limited company, Sich & Co Ltd, as the expected expansion of the business required new capital.
 Owners of shares were still family members and included Willian Thrale Sich of Ealing, Francis, Arthur John and Alexander of Norfolk House, Chiswick Mall, John Henry son of William, Alfred, son of Francis and of Burlington Lane, and Henry Wyndham Sich of Bedford House and brother of Arthur.
 Alexander would be the last Sich brewer.
 Total capitilisation was £200,000.